piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Where we have found this permutation effective is with Angel groups and Venture Capital partners and/or associates.
 You can group three Investors from an Angel group or VC, together — especially ones who know one another well and who use a similar due diligence style — and they'll do just fine.
 That said, the Startups may feel a little ganged up on.

-# tl;dr Speed dating between groups of mentors and startups works if, and only if, the mentors know one another well, like Investors from the same group or fund.
+# tl;dr Speed dating between groups of Mentors and Startups works if, and only if, the Mentors know one another well, like Investors from the same group or fund.

 ## Matchmaking